Thrillville: Off the Rails

 Thrillville: Off the Rails is a theme park simulation video game developed by Frontier Developments and published by LucasArts.
 It is the sequel to the 2006 game Thrillville.
 The game was released worldwide in October 2007.
+DC Studios developed the Nintendo DS version, which is a completely different game.

 The Xbox 360 version of Thrillville: Off the Rails was made backwards compatible on Xbox One and Xbox Series X/S on November 15, 2021.

+The PlayStation Portable version of the game was made available on PlayStation Store for PlayStation 4 and PlayStation 5 on December 19, 2023.

 Plot

-The player's Uncle Mortimer (Brian Greene) congratulates the player for making Thrillville one of the best theme parks in the world and for ridding Globo-Joy from the competition in the first game.
-However, he warns the player that Globo-Joy and Vernon Garrison might try to get revenge.
-It is later shown that each of the parks have been sabotaged by Globo-Joy and Garrison with Globo-Joy manipulating critics to give Thrillville Stunts bad reviews, overrunning Thrillville Otherworlds with their own robots that can get into attractions for free, hypnotizing guests into acting strangely in Thrillville Giant, and using disgruntled employees to sabotage in Thrillville Explorer.
-It also later becomes apparent that a Globo-Joy spy somehow worked into Thrillville's employment and is stealing the park's ideas for Globo-Joy.
-After some sleuthing, the player discovers that the spy is actually be Vernon Garrison Jr., the son of Globo-Joy's president who pretends to be a guest named Tim Twinklefingers.
-After defeating Garrison Jr. in a round of Robo KO, he is fired and removed from Thrillville and is sent home, though he vows revenge.
+The player's Uncle Mortimer (Brian Greene) congratulates the player for making Thrillville one of the best theme parks in the world and for ridding the competition of Globo-Joy in the first game.
+However, he also warns the player that Globo-Joy's president, Vernon Garrison, might be out to get his revenge on Thrillville.
+It is later shown that each of the parks has been sabotaged by Globo-Joy, with Garrison himself having manipulated critics to give bad reviews of Thrillville Stunts, hypnotized guests into acting strangely in Thrillville Giant, sent armies of robotic freeloaders to Thrillville Otherworlds, and used disgruntled employees to vandalize Thrillville Explorer.
+It also later becomes apparent that a Globo-Joy mole has made it into Thrillville's employment and is stealing the park's ideas for Globo-Joy.
+After some sleuthing, it is discovered that the mole is in fact Garrison's son, Vernon Jr., who posed as a guest named Tim Twinklefingers.
+The player later gets to manage Thrillville Holidays in order to also find Garrison Jr. and challenge him to a round of Robo KO (a fighting game-esque minigame with two robots fighting each other).
+Once defeated, Garrison Jr. is dismissed from Thrillville and sent home.